 The “free ride” myth is the foundation for many of the other myths and owes its genesis to s.
 91(24) of the British North America Act 1867 when fiduciary duty for "Indians, and Lands reserved for the Indians" was assumed by the Canadian Parliament.

 Fiduciary duty applies to Indians and lands reserved for Indians on reserves.
-A Fiduciary duty requires the Crown to act in accordance to its role as a trustee of “Indians, and Lands reserved for the Indians.”
+Fiduciary duty requires the Crown to act in accordance with its role as a trustee of “Indians, and Lands reserved for the Indians.”

 For the reserves that are still under the Indian Act, the federal government is responsible for providing programs and services that most non-Indigenous communities in Canada receive from provincial and municipal levels of government.
 In other words, the same services are provided but just through different levels of government.

 What is frequently overlooked when housing, education, health, social services, infrastructure, water and waste management and taxes are discussed from the current perspective is that the terms negotiated in historic treaties are still in effect.
 When the chiefs negotiated historic treaties they realized that their formerly self-sustaining, self-governing world was changing and they needed certain provisions to ensure the survival and continuation of their people.
 The treaty articles they negotiated included education, economic assistance, health care, livestock, agriculture tools, and agricultural training.

 They were negotiating with a government, led by John A. Macdonald, that had the goals of removing Indigenous Peoples from their land, gaining access to natural resources, opening up the country for settlers, and constructing a railway from Upper Canada to the Pacific Ocean.